 The 21st annual Chutzpah!
-Festival—also known as the Lisa Nemetz International Jewish Performing Arts Festival—has announced its schedule for 2021.
+Festival—also known as the Lisa Nemetz Festival of International Jewish Performing Arts—has announced its schedule for 2021.

 The festival will feature concerts, comedy, new dance works, film, theatre, and storytelling, as well as conversations and opportunities to interact with creative artists.